absmach/magistrala-docs/docs/kubernetes.md

 ## TLS & mTLS

-For testing purposes you can generate certificates as explained in detail in (authentication)[/authentication] chapter of this document.
-So, you can use (this script)[https://github.com/mainflux/mainflux/blob/master/docker/ssl/Makefile] and after replacing all `localhost` with your hostname, run:
+For testing purposes you can generate certificates as explained in detail in [authentication](/authentication) chapter of this document.
+So, you can use [this script](https://github.com/mainflux/mainflux/blob/master/docker/ssl/Makefile) and after replacing all `localhost` with your hostname, run:

 ```
 make ca